misterbitmap/FastCarwl/README.md

 ## Main Components

 - **Crawler**: The `Crawler` class in `src/crawler.py` is responsible for initiating the crawling process and retrieving links from the specified URL.

-- **Qwen Integration**: The `QwenIntegration` class in `src/qwen_integration.py` manages the communication with the Qwen 3.8b model, allowing for enhanced processing of the crawled data.

 - **Utilities**: The `utils.py` file provides helper functions, such as checking if two URLs belong to the same domain.